Priyanshi1310/MyntraCloneFullStack/README.md

 - **Product Page**: Click on a product to view detailed information.
 - **Cart**: Add products to the cart and view them.
 - **Authentication**: Sign up or log in to manage your cart.

-## API

-This project uses the [FakeStore API](https://fakestoreapi.com/products) for fetching product data.
-No API key is required.